2012 Florida State Seminoles football team: Savannah State

-Series Tied: 0 – 0

-Pregame Line: Lines are not released when an FCS team plays an FBS team.

 For their second game of the season, Florida State faced another FCS team, the Savannah State Tigers.
 This was also the first meeting between these teams.
 Prior to the game, the Seminoles were installed as 70 1/2 point favorites, reportedly making Savannah State the biggest underdogs in any college football game ever.

 Florida State held the Tigers scoreless, winning 55–0.
 Florida State opened the scoring and scored 35 points in the first quarter, with a 61-yard touchdown pass from EJ Manuel to Rodney Smith, a 6-yard touchdown run from Chris Thompson, an 8-yard touchdown pass from E.J.
 Manuel to Greg Dent, a 9-yard touchdown pass from E.J.
 Manuel to Kelvin Benjamin, and a 5-yard touchdown run from Devonta Freeman.
 Florida State added another thirteen points in the second quarter as the result of a 19-yard touchdown run from James Wilder, Jr. and another 1-yard touchdown run from James Wilder, Jr. with a subsequent failed point-after-attempt from kicker Dustin Hopkins, ending his streak of 145 consecutive extra point attempts.
 Florida State scored another seven points in the third quarter as the result of a 19-yard touchdown pass from Jacob Coker to Kelvin Benjamin.

 E.J.
 Manuel led the team in passing with 161 yards and three touchdowns; Devonta Freeman led the team in rushing with 7 carries for 69 yards and one touchdown; Rodney Smith led the team in receiving with 3 receptions for 77 yards and one touchdown.
 The Seminoles totaled 413 yards of offense in the game, with 167 rushing yards and 246 passing yards while holding Savannah State to just 28 total yards of offense.

 The game was delayed in the second quarter, used a running clock after halftime and later called with 8:49 left in the third due to weather.